 When we first tried this bright burst of goodness, we all agreed it had that "hug in a bowl" kind of feeling.
-There's wholesome chickpeas, sweet potato and spinach, plus a sublime, lightly spiced creamy sauce that soaks into the couscous.
-Snuggle up and enjoy!
+There's wholesome chickpeas, sweet potato and silverbeet, plus a sublime, lightly spiced creamy sauce that soaks into the couscous.
+Simply delicious!

 long red chilli

-While the vegetables are roasting, heat a large frying pan over a medium-high heat.
+While the veggies are roasting, heat a large frying pan over a medium-high heat.
 Add the flaked almonds and toast, tossing until golden, 2-3 minutes.
 Transfer to a plate.

-Add the coconut cream, diced tomatoes, chickpeas, the salt, butter and 1/2 the crumbled vegetable stock (1 cube for 2 people / 2 cubes for 4 people) to the frying pan and mix well to combine.
+Add the coconut cream, diced tomatoes with garlic & olive oil, chickpeas, butter and the vegetable stock pot to the frying pan and mix well to combine.
 Bring to the boil, then reduce the heat to medium-low.
-Simmer until the stew has reduced slightly, 8-10 minutes.
-Add the roasted sweet potato and carrot and baby spinach leaves and stir through until wilted.
-Season to taste with pepper.
+Simmer until the stew has reduced slightly, 10-12 minutes.
+Add the roasted sweet potato and carrot and silverbeet and stir through until wilted, 2-3 minutes.
+Season with pepper.

 While the stew is simmering, add the water to a medium saucepan.
-Crumble in the remaining vegetable stock (1 cube for 2 people / 2 cubes for 4 people) and bring to the boil.
+Bring to the boil.
 Add the couscous and a drizzle of olive oil.
-Stir to combine, then cover with a lid and remove from the heat.
+Stir to combine, cover with a lid and remove from the heat.
 Set aside until all the water is absorbed, 5 minutes.
-Fluff up with a fork and leave uncovered.
+Fluff up with a fork.

 Thinly slice the long red chilli (if using).
 Divide the couscous between bowls and top with the creamy chickpea stew.
 Serve with the Greek yoghurt, toasted almonds, parsley and chilli.